 However, we feel this is incorrect.
-I personally think that GPM is like starter armour in online games.
+I personally think that GPM is like starter armor in online games.

-It’s basic and it gets the job done, but I’d rather pay for better armour we simply get more value out of it, in terms of features, security, ease of use, everything.
+It’s basic and it gets the job done, but I’d rather pay for better armour.
+We simply get more value out of Dashlane in terms of features, security, ease of use, everything.

 So if you’re looking to not fork out any cash, GPM gives you more value.